blazingphoenix7/CredNet-AMEX-Credit-Card-Default-Prediction/README.md

-# CredNet-AMEX-Credit-Card-Default-Prediction-GRU-Model
-CredNet - A GRU Model for predicting credit card default on the American Express Dataset.
+# CredNet - Credit Card Default Prediction with GRU

-This repository contains an implementation of a Recurrent Neural Network (RNN) model designed to predict credit card default using the American Express - Default Prediction dataset from Kaggle.
-The goal of the model is to effectively identify potential credit card defaults and assist in risk assessment.
+CredNet is a deep learning project that leverages a Gated Recurrent Unit (GRU) [a Recurrent Neural Network mechanism) model to predict credit card defaults using the American Express - Default Prediction dataset from Kaggle.
+The primary aim of this project is to develop an effective tool for identifying potential credit card defaults, assisting in risk assessment, and contributing to the field of financial analytics.

-To replicate this project, follow these steps:
+## Dataset

-1. Download the dataset from Kaggle: The dataset can be accessed from the Kaggle competition page at https://www.kaggle.com/competitions/amex-default-prediction?rvi=1.
-Additionally, you can download the compressed version of the dataset from https://www.kaggle.com/datasets/odins0n/amex-parquet.
+The dataset used in this project can be obtained from the Kaggle competition page: [American Express - Default Prediction](https://www.kaggle.com/competitions/amex-default-prediction?rvi=1).
+Alternatively, you can download the compressed dataset directly from [this link](https://www.kaggle.com/datasets/odins0n/amex-parquet).

+## Getting Started

+To replicate and contribute to this project, follow these steps:

+1. Clone the repository to your local machine
+2. Set up your Python environment and install the required libraries by running 'pip install -r requirements.txt' in your terminal.
-2. Exploratory Data Analysis: Execute the 'american-express-eda.ipynb' Jupyter notebook.
-This notebook performs Exploratory Data Analysis (EDA) and provides insights into the dataset, helping you gain a better understanding of its structure and features.
+3. **Exploratory Data Analysis (EDA)**: Execute the 'american-express-eda.ipynb' Jupyter notebook.
+This notebook performs Exploratory Data Analysis (EDA), offering valuable insights into the dataset's structure and features.
+Understanding the data is crucial before diving into model development.

-3. Prepare the Training Data: Run the 'split_train.ipynb' Jupyter notebook.
-This file is responsible for splitting the large training dataset (16 GB) into smaller files, which prevents kernel crashes due to memory limitations while processing the data.
-You can use the same file for splitting the large testing dataset (33 GB) into smaller files.
+4. **Data Preparation**: Use the 'split_train.ipynb' Jupyter notebook to split the large training dataset (16 GB) into smaller, manageable files.
+This step helps prevent memory-related issues during data processing.
+You can apply the same approach to the extensive testing dataset (33 GB).

-4. Train the GRU Model: Use the 'AMEX_model_train.ipynb' Jupyter notebook to train the GRU model on the dataset.
-Feel free to experiment with various hyperparameters to optimize the model's performance and achieve the best possible results.
+5. **Training the GRU Model**: Utilize the 'AMEX_model_train.ipynb' Jupyter notebook to train the GRU model on the dataset.
+Feel free to experiment with various hyperparameters to fine-tune the model's performance and achieve optimal results.

+## Contributing

+We welcome contributions to this project!
+Whether you want to improve the model's accuracy, optimize code efficiency, or enhance the project's documentation, your contributions are valuable.
+Please open an issue or submit a pull request to get involved.
+Feel free to use this repository as a starting point for your own research, and together, we can contribute to enhanced credit risk assessment in the financial domain.

+## License

-By following these steps and customizing the model's hyperparameters, you can explore and fine-tune the GRU model for credit card default prediction, contributing to enhanced credit risk assessment in the financial domain.
-Feel free to use, modify, and build upon this repository for further research and applications.
+This project is open-source and available under the MIT License.
+You are free to use, modify, and build upon the codebase for your research and applications.